 Search for affordable homes across London

 FIRST STEPS is the official intermediate housing programme from the Mayor of London helping low and modest income Londoners to buy or rent at a price they can afford.
 On this site you can find all the FIRST STEPS properties in one place, advertised in partnership with affordable homes property portal sharetobuy.com.
+FIRST STEPS is the best place to search for Shared Ownership properties in London.
 Start searching for your new home through FIRST STEPS in three easy steps:

 FIRST STEPS is committed to the promotion of all types of accessible housing in London.
 We want to make the journey into your new home as simple as possible and to be sure that you know what to look for when searching for an affordable accessible home.
 All developments must be rated according to the type of accessibility they offer.
 That is why we have the following guide, based on the information provided in the Mayor of London's Accessible Housing Register, to help you understand what the rating of each property actually means.